laelume/yaaat/README.md

 Features:
 1. Changepoint Annotator, for marking temporal onset, offset, and changepoints in vocalizations.
 Useful for describing rapid fluctuations and identifying nonlinear phenomena.
 2. Peak Annotator, for marking dominant frequency peaks on the power spectrum.
 Useful for describing spectrally complex vocalizations.
-3. Harmonic Annotator, for identifying harmonics and boundaries to describe wavelets
+3. Harmonic Annotator, for identifying harmonics.

 <table>
   <tr>